JoyM268/centralized-lab-management-system/README.md

 The system operates on a secure client-server model using SSH:

 1.  🔐 **Authentication**: The connection is secured using an SSH key pair.
 The Admin machine holds a private key, while the corresponding public key is distributed to all Student machines.
-2.  📡 **Discovery**: The Admin application performs an ARP scan on a specified network subnet to discover active devices.
-It then identifies student PCs by matching their MAC addresses with a local `user.json` file, which maps MAC addresses to usernames.
+2.  📡 **Discovery**: The admin uses the GUI to add each student PC's username and MAC address, creating a user list that is saved for future sessions.
+When a network scan is performed, the application uses ARP to discover all active devices.
+It then compares the discovered MAC addresses against the saved user list to identify student PCs and their current IP addresses, which are used to establish the SSH connection.
 3.  🔁 **Communication**: All actions, such as remote command execution and file transfers, are performed over the secure SSH protocol using the Paramiko library.
 4.  ⚡ **Concurrency**: The Admin application leverages multithreading to perform tasks on multiple student machines simultaneously, making it efficient for managing an entire lab.